-Under the market comparable approach, a property's fair value is estimated based on comparable transactions.
-The market comparable approach is based upon the principle of substitution under which a potential buyer will not pay more for the property than it will cost to buy a comparable substitute property.
-The unit of comparison applied by the Group is the price per square metre (sqm).
+Under the market approach, a property's fair value is estimated based on comparable transactions.
+The market approach is based upon the principle of substitution under which a potential buyer will not pay more for the property than it will cost to buy a comparable substitute property.
+The unit of comparison applied by the Group is the price per square foot (sq ft).